 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s Minority Report Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That concludes the Minority Report blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Note: The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.